frobnitzem/LAMMPS_Allegro/allegro_frontier.md

 ```

 The above config represents mostly best practices for a specific production training
 run on a specific large dataset.
-However, lots of test datasets have been
+It represents a fairly heavily customized
+config that is much more complicated than the [tutorial config](https://github.com/mir-group/allegro/blob/main/configs/tutorial.yaml) needed to get started.
+It is still short, however, on test datasets.
+Obviously, as you gain confidence in
-removed.
-Obviously, you will want to add back additional tests in order
+your models, you will want to add more of your own test datasets.
-to validate your models.

 Full details and descriptions of the various configuration file options
 are provided in the [nequip docs](https://nequip.readthedocs.io/en/latest/guide/guide.html).
 Specific options related to allegro.model.AllegroModel are documented